MAIF/arta/docs/pages/how_to.md

     You will improve your rules' maintainability a lot.
     In some cases like proof-of-concepts or Jupyter notebook works, you will probably be happy with straightforward dictionaries.

 **Arta** has plenty more features to discover.
-If you want to learn more, go to the next chapter: [Advanced User Guide](parameters.md).
+If you want to learn more, go to the advanced guide's [parameters](parameters.md) page.